 A memorial service will be held at a later date.

-If desired, memorial donations may be made to the American Italian Cancer Foundation, to UNICEF USA, or to any charitable organization of the donor's choice.
+If desired, memorial donations may be made to to the Michael H. Hunt Memorial Fund at SHAFR, www,shafr.org/donate, the American Italian Cancer Foundation, to UNICEF USA, or to any charitable organization of the donor's choice.